roycliu/sage-ga_datascience-capstone/README.md

 - Recommendation for `Cold Start User`
   - 🥇Top played (ranked by hour played)
   - 🏆Top sold (ranked by unit sold)
-- Then tried Keyword, types & genre based recommendation:
+- Then user based, and tried Keyword, types & genre based recommendation:
   - however, not part of the app due to keyword search can return to many or no data
   - decided to take drop-down approach
 -  Collaborative Filtering Recommendation